machow/intro-to-siuba/tutorial/intro-data-science/slides/02d-slides.markdown

 You facet a plot by adding another option, with a +, to the end of your code, after geom_point.

-You add facet underscore wrap, then "tilde continent" within the parentheses.
+You add facet underscore wrap, then "tilde country" within the parentheses.

-In R, the tilde symbol typically means "by", meaning that we're splitting the plot by continent, and you can usually find it on the upper left of your keyboard.
+In R, the tilde symbol typically means "by", meaning that we're splitting the plot by country, and you can usually find it on the upper left of your keyboard.
-This tells ggplot2 to divide the data into subplots based on the continent variable.
+This tells ggplot2 to divide the data into subplots based on the country variable.

-Faceting is a powerful tool, and in the exercises you'll see how you can use faceting not just to compare among continents, but to compare between all of the years in our dataset.

 </aside></section></section><section class=""><section class="">